davidmalcolm/texi2rst/output/_build/html/_sources/options-that-control-optimization.txt

   ggc-min-heapsize

-    Minimum size of the garbage collectors heap before it begins bothering to collect garbage.
+    Minimum size of the garbage collector's heap before it begins bothering to collect garbage.
 The first collection occurs after the heap expands by ggc-min-expand% beyond ggc-min-heapsize.
 Again,
     tuning this may improve compilation speed, and has no effect on code